phcarlson/beans-and-a-dream/README.md

     - Once this is installed, at least for Ubuntu with a Bash/Zsh shell, I edit the startup configuration file for the shell with the line "conda deactivate" after the conda initialize code block.
     - Store your Mongo creds in a safe enough place given the project size/scope.
 4. Activate the virtual environment and do "pip install -r /path/to/requirements.txt" to set up the dependencies.
+5. (Optional, for development) Add extension Todo Tree in VSCode to easily navigate what needs to be done in the code itself.
+    - In VSCode user settings JSON file, edit it like so:
+        ```
+        {
+            "workbench.colorTheme": "Default Dark Modern",
+            "explorer.confirmDragAndDrop": false,
+            "notebook.lineNumbers": "on",
+            "todo-tree.highlights.customHighlight": {
+                "TODO": {
+                    "type": "line",
+                    "iconColour": "#f1d257",
+                    "foreground": "black",
+                    "gutterIcon": true,
+                    "background": "#f1d257",
+                }
+            }
+        }
+         ```
+    - This way, when you place comments with with TODO in them, it will highlight the entire comment line with a soft pale yellow to make it easy for others to see without being too annoying.
+Or customize it yourself: https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree
+    - Then you can click the tree icon on the side bar to see exactly where TODOs were maded in different folders and whatnot.